stevearc/conform.nvim/doc/debugging.md

 diffs](advanced_topics.md#minimal-format-diffs), but in practice there are almost never problems with that system so you can mostly ignore it.

-Conform runs the formatters using `:help jobstart()`, and does one of two things.
+Conform runs the formatters using `:help vim.system()`, and does one of two things.
 Some formatters support formatting _from_ stdin and _to_ stdout.
 For these, we pipe the buffer text to the process via stdin, and read the stdout back as the new buffer contents.
 For formatters that don't support stdin/out, we create a temporary file in the same directory, write the buffer to it, run the